Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Now up to four scrolls/books can be bought in temples (previously it was three).

+* Civilizations
+- The Suebi are now handled as their own civilization.

+* Factions
+- Faction change is now handled by a submenu in town hall / stronghold buildings.
+Researching a writing upgrade no longer triggers a faction change automatically, instead allowing the player to pick a polity faction.
+To change from the Germanic civilization to the Teuton one, the player now needs to pick a Teuton faction in this manner while playing a Germanic tribe.

 * Heroes
 - Heroes without unique portraits can now also be recruited, and are likewise also persistent.
-- Heroes are now recruited at town hall and stronghold buildings.
+- Heroes are now recruited at town hall and stronghold buildings instead of at barracks buildings.
 - Town halls, strongholds and mercenary camp buildings now allow choosing from up to four heroes to recruit.
 - Fixed issue which prevented goblins from recruiting heroes.
 - Hero recruitment buttons now show heroes' stats.
 - Replaced the custom hero unit button which appears on the right border of the map with buttons for up to three heroes, both custom and non-custom.

+* Items
+- Added "Scroll of Teuton Allegiance", to allow changing from the Suebi swordsman to the Teuton swordsman.

 * Miscellaneous
 - Deity entries in the encyclopedia now display their portraits.